 Fighting Oxidation at Every Stage

 Once you've chosen an iron source, the next battle is keeping it stable.
-Iron accelerates oxidation of nearly everything around it-vitamin C, fruit flavors, pectin, gelatin.
-The result is browning, rancid odors, and potency loss.
+Iron accelerates oxidation of nearly everything around it—vitamin C, fruit flavors, pectin, gelatin.
+That means browning, rancid odors, and lost potency.

 - Ascorbic acid (vitamin C) as a reducing agent